91nunocosta/prot/README.md

 optimizations, its model is a good starting point.

 `py2neo` may be slower than `neo4j` official library at transaction execution.
-Yet, we could build on the `py2neo` _properties graph_ interface to implement the same operations with the mentioned optimizations.
+Yet, we could extend `neo4j` with a _properties graph_ interface matching `py2neo`'s
+one.
+Then taking advantage of the mentioned optimizations.

 ## Local usage